 \section{Introduction}

-Markov Decision Processes (MDPs) models have proved to be remarkably effective at representing sequential decision making problems.
+Markov Decision Process (MDP) models have proved to be remarkably effective at representing sequential decision-making problems.
 When the model is known, dynamic programming provides an elegant framework for planning algorithms for MDPs.
 Unfortunately, in practical problems the MDP model is often unknown.
 This has necessitated the development of reinforcement learning (RL) methods to deal with such settings.
-Such RL methods when combined with deep learning architectures then have yielded a number of remarkably effective deep RL algorithms such as DQN \citep{dqn,dqn2}, PPO \citep{ppo}, etc. for very large state and action spaces.
-Often, when the model is unknown, there is a need for some systematic exploration to facilitate efficient learning.
+Such RL methods, when combined with deep learning architectures, have then yielded a number of remarkably effective deep RL algorithms, such as DQN \citep{dqn,dqn2} and PPO \citep{ppo}, for very large state and action spaces.
+Often, when the model is unknown, there is a need for systematic exploration to facilitate efficient learning.
 Online learning methods exactly provide such systematic exploration.
-The antecedents of many online reinforcement learning algorithms is actually in algorithms for bandit learning \citep{ucb1,russo2018tutorial}.
-These algorithms can broadly be classified into two categories: \textit{optimism-based}, and \textit{posterior sampling (PS)-based}.
+The antecedent of many online reinforcement learning algorithms is actually in algorithms for bandit learning \citep{ucb1,russo2018tutorial}.
+These algorithms can broadly be classified into two categories: \textit{optimism-based} \citep{lai1985asymptotically,auer2002nonstochastic,auer2008near}, and \textit{posterior sampling (PS)-based} \citep{thompson1933likelihood,chapelle2011empirical}).
 While there is an elegant theory for both, often PS algorithms are found to have superior empirical performance.
-On the whole, with the developments over the last decade, there is a fairly well-developed Theory of Reinforcement Learning (RL) for MDPs, and effective algorithms for both offline and online settings.
+On the whole, the developments over the last decade have led to a fairly well-established theory of RL for MDPs, and effective algorithms for both offline and online settings.